univention/ucs-school/ucs-school-import/usr/share/doc/ucs-school-import/configuration_readme.txt

-"school": str: name (abbreviation) of school this import is for, if not available from input "sourceUID": str [1]: UID of source database "tolerate_errors": int [1]: number of non-fatal UcsSchoolImportErrors to tolerate before aborting "user_role": str: if set, all new users from input will have that role (student|staff|teacher|teacher_and_staff) }
+"school": str: name (abbreviation) of school this import is for, if not available from input "sourceUID": str [1]: UID of source database "tolerate_errors": int [1]: number of non-fatal UcsSchoolImportErrors to tolerate before aborting "user_deletion": {
+	"delete":	bool: if the user should be deleted (false -> it will be deactivated) "expiration": int: number of days before the account will be deleted or deactivated }
+"user_role": str: if set, all new users from input will have that role (student|staff|teacher|teacher_and_staff) }